openvinotoolkit/openvino/tests/time_tests/README.md

 ## Prerequisites

-To build the time tests, you need to have the `build` folder, which is created when you configure and build OpenVINO.
+To build the time tests, you need to have the `build` folder, which is created when you configure and build OpenVINO™.

 ## Measure Time